4 Major Scales and Keys

 - Each key is a fifth lower.

-- E-flat major has 3 flats and A-flat major has 4 flats.
+- D flat major has 5 flats and G flat major has 6 flats.

 - Each key is a fifth lower.

-There are three keys on the bottom of the circle of fifths that have two keys.
+You might wonder when and how to switch from sharps to flats, or vice versa.
+To do this, we can use one of the three keys at the bottom of the circle of fifths that have two keys.
 This is because these keys are enharmonically equivalent keys.
+The three pairs of enharmonically equivalent keys are shown in the table in Example 4.8.4.

 Example 4.8.4.
 Enharmonically equivalent keys

-If we continue along the circle of fifths beyond C-sharp major, the next key a fifth above would be G-sharp major.
-However, G-sharp major does not exist.
-Instead, the next key after C-sharp major is A-flat major, which exists and is an enharmonically equivalent key to G-sharp major.
-Therefore, the circle of fifths still continues from C-sharp major to A-flat major, with A-flat major being enharmonically equivalent.
+If we move along the circle of fifths beyond C sharp major, the next key a fifth above would be G sharp major.
+However, G sharp major does not exist.
+Instead, the next key after C sharp major is A flat major, which exists and is enharmonically equivalent to G sharp major.
+Therefore, the circle of fifths continues from C sharp major to A flat major, with A flat major being enharmonically equivalent.

-Although there is a wealth of information in the circle of fifths, sometimes students depend on it rather than simply memorizing key signatures.
-Indeed, I have often witnessed students wasting five precious minutes of exam time recreating the entire circle of fifths.
-It is more beneficial as musicians for you to take the time now to memorize the fifteen major key signatures as quickly as possible.
+Although the circle of fifths contains a lot of information, students sometimes rely on it rather than memorize key signatures.
+I have seen students waste five valuable minutes of exam time recreating the entire circle of fifths.
+As musicians, it’s more helpful for you to spend that time now memorizing the fifteen major key signatures quickly.

 Circle of Fifths

-The circle of fifths is a graphic representation of how all the major keys are built by moving up or down by five.
-Each key either gains a sharp (clockwise) or gains a flat (counterclockwise).
+The circle of fifths is a visual chart showing how all the major keys are built by moving up or down by five notes.
+Each key either gains a sharp or loses a flat when moving clockwise, or gains a flat or loses a sharp when moving counterclockwise.

 Practice 4.8